 - Stranguria – this is the term used to describe a blockage to the urethra – cats will strain to urinate and try to pass urine but will be unable to.
+This blockage may be physical or functional (see below underlying causes of FLUTD).
 This is seen mainly in male cats, as their urethras are longer and narrower than in female cats, and so more likely to become blocked.
 Although not common, if this occurs it should be treated as an emergency and your cat should be taken to a vet immediately.

-What cats are at most risk for FLUTD?
+Which cats are the most at risk of FLUTD?

 FLUTD is thought to affect around 1-3% of cats each year, so is among the more common diseases seen.
 Because of the diverse nature of the underlying causes, cats of any age, breed and gender can be affected by FLUTD, but in general, the disease is more common in: